Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Gamepad Coords

-Get the coordinates of different gamepad sticks.
+Returns the coordinates of the given gamepad.

 **See also:**